TCE soil vapor in the Como neighborhood of Minneapolis

 Current maps of sampling

 The following map shows the status of sampling in the Como neighborhood study area.
-Note, we will update the map weekly.
+Note, we will update the map every two weeks.
 Click image for larger view.

 The following map shows the sampling range of properties that have TCE levels above 20.
 Click image for larger view.